Derozzi/casinoDice/README.md

 This is a simple project that gathers all three technologies that I'm investing my time on:

 - Javascript: DOM Manipulation
-- CSS: Styling with Flexbox
+- CSS: Style made with flexbox aiming for responsiviness.
 - HTML: Semantic code.

 Please, if you have any suggestions I'm all ears.